Minnesota State Law Library

 In his first year after law school, Magnuson clerked for Minnesota Supreme Court Chief Justice Robert Sheran before joining the Minneapolis firm of Rider Bennett, where he practiced law from 1997 to 2007.
 Magnuson left Rider Bennett for a position at Briggs and Morgan, where he spent a year practicing law before being appointed Chief Justice of the Minnesota Supreme Court by Governor Tim Pawlenty on March 17, 2008.

 Prior to his appointment to the Court, Magnuson also served as Chair of the Commission on Judicial Selection from 2003 to 2008.
+He also wrote articles and books about Appellate law and procedure.

 Chief Justice Magnuson resigned from the Court on June 30, 2010, after authoring the controversial opinion in Deanna Brayton, et al., Respondents, vs. Tim Pawlenty, et al., Appellants.
 A10-64, Supreme Court, May 5, 2010, in which the court held that “[t]he executive branch exceeded its authority under Minn.
 Stat. § 16A.152, subd.
 4 (2008), by using that statute to balance the budget through reducing allotments before the budget-making process was completed.”